Netherlands - Generic Functions for data exchange Implementation Guide

 Problem overview

-A tipical scenario in healthcare is that a healthcare professional needs to access a resource (e.g. patient data) which is located at a different organisation (e.g. a hospital).
+A typical scenario in healthcare is that a healthcare professional needs to access a resource (e.g. patient data) which is located at a different organization (e.g. a hospital).
 In the Netherlands, the custodian of the patient data is by law forbidden to share the data with third parties.
 Several exceptions to that rule exists.
 One responsibility of the custodian is to ensure that the requesting party is authorized to access the data.
 In order to do so, the custodian needs to verify the identity of the requesting party.

 On top of that, use-cases are often described and governed by a governing body.
-The governing body certifies healthcare organisations and vendors to operate in a specific use-case.
+The governing body certifies healthcare organizations and vendors to operate in a specific use-case.
 The governing body defines the trust framework in which the use-case operates.
 The custodian also needs to verify that the entities operate within the trust framework of the use-case.

 Solution overview